verynewusername/gradlog/README.md

 # gradlog

-Self-hosted ML experiment tracker.
+Gradlog is a self-hosted ML experiment tracker built for teams that want authentication and access control out of the box.

+It was created from a simple idea: MLflow-style tracking is great, but many teams still need stronger built-in auth and multi-user access patterns for real deployments.
+Gradlog keeps the workflow simple while adding production-friendly auth and project access management.

-Gradlog runs as a single service (Go + Gin + Postgres) and can serve the website directly from the same container.
-You do not need Cloudflare Pages when deploying this way.
+Gradlog runs as a single service (Go + Gin + Postgres) and serves the web UI directly from the same container.

 ## Architecture

 - API + Web server: Go/Gin
-- Database: PostgreSQL 17
+- Database: PostgreSQL
 - Auth: opaque API/session tokens (no JWT)
 - UI hosting: static frontend files served by backend